bytecodeio/mock_lookml_codev_chrisw/documentation.md

 * Dashboards with high runtimes, slow or heavily queried explores, and frequently used fields are common scenarios that benefit from aggregate awareness.
 * Aggregate tables must contain all dimensions and measures required to answer a user's query including dimensions used in filters.
 * Use existing dimensions and measures from the base view to maintain consistency across granular and aggregate levels.
+* Summarizing date granularity is a common use case for aggregate awareness.
+You can also use aggregate awareness to summarize any type of data, not just date fields.

 ## Dashboard Design
 * Every dashboard tile runs a separate query -- limit the number of tiles to fewer than 15 on a single dashboard.